ExperitestOfficial/CT-Jenkins-Example-With-Pipeline-Scripting/README.md

 }
 ```

-The preparation stage is calling out to a GitHub repository where all the Appium Scripts are stored.
-Since I am using Maven to execute my Appium Scripts, I am also defining a global variable for Maven is being set as "M3" in order to be able to run Maven based commands.

 ------

 **Build**

+In the Build Stage, I am using Maven commands to run the Appium Scripts.
+Depending on if the Tests are ran from a Unix or Windows based platform, I've put in a conditional statement to run according to the platform.

 ```
 stage('Build') {